 Marie Willis is a widowed literary critic living in France with two children.
 Every night when she goes to sleep she dreams that she is Marty Talridge, a single literary agent in New York City.
 And when Marty goes to sleep she dreams that she is Marie.
 Each identity is so real that neither of them is sure which of them is real person and which one is the dreamed.
 At the same time, both lower their reserves to become involved with men – Marie with William Granther, a novelist she wrote a damning review of, and Marty with accountant Aaron Riley.
 However, both of them have difficulty trying to explain their dream life to the two men.

-The last few years has seen a formation of a new subgenre known as the Woman’s Film or the Chick Flick, fostered through the likes of Steel Magnolias (1987), Thelma and Louise (1991), Boys on the Side (1994), The Bridges of Madison County (1995), Circle of Friends (1995), How to Make an American Quilt (1995), even such cod posturings as the all-girl Western Bad Girls (1994).
+The 1990s saw the emergence of a new subgenre known as the Chick Flick, fostered through the likes of Steel Magnolias (1987), Thelma and Louise (1991), Boys on the Side (1994), The Bridges of Madison County (1995), Circle of Friends (1995), How to Make an American Quilt (1995), even such cod posturings as the all-girl Western Bad Girls (1994).
 Indeed, Passion of Mind writer/producer Ron Bass has written several of these Chick Flicks himself – The Joy Luck Club (1993), When a Man Loves a Woman (1994), Waiting to Exhale (1995), How Stella Got Her Groove Back (1998) and Stepmom (1999).
 This is a genre that falls halfway between being romantic fantasy and self-actualisation message.
 One surprise subgenre to develop out of the Chick Flick has been a brand of romantic fantasy films dealing with speculative alternate outcomes of life pathways that women choose – notably Sliding Doors (1998), the tv movie Twice Upon a Time (1998), Twice Upon a Yesterday (1998) and Me Myself I (1999).

 Ron Bass has given Passion of Mind a highly intriguing premise – what if a woman dreamt that she was another woman and the other woman dreamt that she was the first, such that neither was sure who is the real person and who the dreamed?
 It is a premise that buzzes with all manner of possibilities – labyrinths of dream and reality, of plot conundrums that could arise when either woman tried to prove she is the correct one or even meet the other.
 There are undeniable similarities to the obscure Julia and Julia (1987), which had Kathleen Turner slipping between two alternate lives, as well as Krzysztof Kieslowski’s The Double Life of Veronique (1991).
 There is also undeniable similarity to the children’s book Charlotte Sometimes (1969) by British writer Penelope Farmer.